JuliaGaussianProcesses/ApproximateGPs.jl/docs/src/userguide.md

 These parametrizations are also known respectively as "Unwhitened" and "Whitened".

-The choice of parametrization can have a substantial impact on the time it takes for ELBO optimisation to converge, and which parametrization is better in a particular situation is not generally obvious.
+The choice of parametrization can have a substantial impact on the time it takes for ELBO optimization to converge, and which parametrization is better in a particular situation is not generally obvious.
 That being said, the `NonCentered` parametrization often converges in fewer iterations, so it is the default -- it is what is used in all of the examples above.